27 April 2008 + april 2015 + august 2016 + july 2017

 This makes it possible for anyone to make a copy of this puzzle - See the drawing almost at the end of this text.

-We assume that "when" these pieces are assembled correctly,
+A Question: We assume that "when" these pieces are assembled correctly,

 then the spots will form a specific pattern on the sides. maybe checkered or maybe something else.

 If YOU find such a solution, then please take a set of photos so that we can see how it is assembled

 and eMail them to me = Thorleif (my eMail is at the bottom of this Newsletter).

 After several months of hard work by Bob Nungester.
 We conclude that there

 is no "Very pretty" solution to the "Spotted SOMA".